-Discussion of Generalized Anxiety Disorder (GAD), a disorder characterized by chronic anxiety, exaggerated or excessive worry and tension, even when there is little or nothing to provoke it.
+Discussion of Generalized Anxiety Disorder (GAD).
+Generalized Anxiety Disorder is a disorder characterized by chronic anxiety, exaggerated or excessive worry and tension, even when there is little or nothing to provoke it.

-Discussion of Post-Traumatic Stress Disorder, a disorder that often develops after exposure to a life-impacting event in which grave physical harm occurred or was threatened.
-Traumatic events that may trigger PTSD include violent assaults, natural disasters, accidents, spousal or childhood abuse, the death of a pet/friend/relative or military combat.
+Discussion of Post-Traumatic Stress Disorder.
+Post-Traumatic Stress Disorder is a disorder that often develops after exposure to a life-impacting event in which grave physical harm occurred or was threatened.
+Traumatic events that may trigger PTSD include violent assaults (ie; rape), natural disasters, accidents, spousal or childhood abuse, the death of a pet/friend/relative or military combat.

-Discussion of Hypochondria (also known as health anxiety), a disorder characterized by the belief that physical symptoms (real or imagined) are signs of a serious illness, despite medical reassurance and other evidence to the contrary.
-A person may repeatedly look up symptoms and become convinced that they have at least some (or all) of them.
+Discussion of Hypochondria also known as "health anxiety".
+Hypochondria is a belief that real or imagined physical symptoms are signs of a serious illness, despite medical reassurance and other evidence to the contrary.
+Such a person may repeatedly look up symptoms on the internet and become convinced that they have at least some (or all) of them ("Cyberchondria").

 17 Nov, 8:30am